 Make sure you have an adequate supply of toiletries, paper goods and shelf-stable food.

-You should also stock up on cold-weather items like ice melt, salt and sand as well as candles for blackouts.
+You should also stock up on cold-weather items like ice melt, salt and sand as well as candles for power outages.

-If you have a generator, get it inspected and make sure you have plenty of fuel on hand.
+If you have a gas generator, get it inspected before you need it, and make sure you have plenty of fuel on hand.
+It will come in handy for plugging in a space heater as an alternative heating source.

 4. Get Rid of Pests